xxing9703/optCorr_script/README.md

 <br />  **optcorr_batch('fname','C:\data\example1.csv');**   if fname is specified, FileOpenDilaglog won't popup.
 <br />  **optcorr_batch('resolution',480000,'ppm',3);**    set instrument resolution and ppm.  default resolution is 140000, default ppm is 5. (make sure the same ppm value is used in elmaven).
 <br />  **optcorr_batch('resolution',70000,'purity',0.98);**  set instrument resolution and tracer purity.  default purity is 0.99.
 No need to specify tracer type, which will be recognized automatically.
-<br />  **optcorr_batch('solver','isocorr');**  choose a different solver.   "isocorr" is the earlier algorithm that does not correct for non-tracer natural abundances. default is 'optcorr'.
+<br />  **optcorr_batch('solver','isocorr');**  choose a different solver.   "isocorr" is the earlier algorithm that does not correct for non-tracer natural abundances. default solver is 'optcorr'.
+Currently, only these two solvers are available.

 or write a simple reusable script like this: